DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-14 are rejected under 35 U.S.C.
+Claims 1 and 6-14 are rejected under 35 U.S.C.
 101 because the claimed composition is directed to a product of nature without significantly more.
 The first step of the eligibility analysis evaluates whether the claim falls within a statutory category (see MPEP 2106.03).
 Since the claims are directed to a composition comprising plant components the claim is a composition of matter.
 Step 2A prong one of the analyses evaluates whether the claim is a judicial exception (see MPEP 2106.04).
 Because the claims state the nature-based products plant extracts from an Arum genera plant, Houttuynia cordata, and Scutellaria baicalensis, Chrysanthemum indicum, Camellia sinensis, Salvia miltiorrhiza or a combination thereof, the

 markedly different characteristics is performed by comparing the nature-based product limitation to its natural counterpart.

 The claim recites the naturally occurring components found within plants.
 Plant extracts are made by partitioning the starting plant material into separate compositions based upon some property such as solubility in a solvent, with the soluble compounds being in one composition and the insoluble being in another composition, which compositions are then generally separated into the solvent extract of that plant versus the insoluble material composition that is generally discarded.
 Each composition has a different subset of the compounds originally present in the plant material.
 Plant extracts are purified by removing unwanted plant material from the remaining solvents.
 The closest naturally occurring counterparts of extracts are the same compounds found within the extract that are found in the plant in an unseparated form, even when purified, which is chemically identical to the extracted compounds.
 All of these are naturally occurring in nature and are not markedly different from its naturally occurring counterpart in its natural state.
 The properties of the nature-based product as claimed are not markedly different than the properties of these naturally occurring counterparts found in nature as these activities would inherently be found within the plants they come from.
 The components which would give the activities claimed in the instant invention would inherently do the same in nature as there has been nothing done in the instant invention that would make them act in any different way.
+The claims further recite that the formulation can be in a form of a liquid, a granule, or a tincture and these limitations do not help overcome the rejection as these are natural forms that these judicial exceptions can be found existing.
+Tinctures are usually alcohol extractions of those components and granules are mere small crystalized forms, while any of the judicial exceptions can be found existing in liquids.

 Step 2A prong two evaluates whether the claim as a whole integrates the recited judicial exception into a practical application (see MPEP 2106.04(d)).
 This evaluation is performed by (a) identifying whether there are any additional recited elements in the claim beyond the judicial exception and (b) evaluating those additional elements individually and in combination to determine whether the claim as a whole integrates the exception into a practical application.
 This judicial exception is not integrated into a practical application because the applicant only further limits the species of plant or the type of extracting solvent used to extract the judicial exceptions.
 These limitations do not limit the composition to a physical manifestation of a specific practical application.
 Doing so would be implementing a judicial exception with, or using a judicial exception in conjunction with, a particular machine or manufacture that is integral to the claim, as discussed in MPEP § 2106.05(b).